-In May 2011, the FASB issued Accounting Standards Update, or ASU, 2011-04, Fair Value Measurements (Topic 820), Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs or ASU 2011-04.
+In May 2011, the FASB issued Accounting Standards Update, or ASU, 2011-04, Fair Value Measurements (Topic 820), Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs, or ASU 2011-04.
+ASU 2011-04 results in common fair value measurement and disclosure requirements in U.S. GAAP and IFRSs, or ASU 2011-04.
 ASU 2011-04 results in common fair value measurement and disclosure requirements in U.S. GAAP and IFRSs.
 ASU 2011-04 is effective for interim and annual reporting periods beginning after December 15, 2011.
 The adoption of ASU 2011-04 did not have a significant impact on our financial condition and results of operations.